HughP/MLKA-Bash-data/README.md

 * Each working copy of each corpus has initial count: -d, -u, -c, -d -m,-m (6 files)
 * Each working copy of each corpus has second count: -d, -u, -c, -d -m,-m (6 files) -following the removal of SFM
 * Each working copy of each corpus has third count: -d, -u, -c, -d -m,-m (6 files) -following the removal of typographical characters.
-* Each working copy of each corpus has fourth count: -d, -u, -c, -d -m,-m (6 files) -following the conversion of Unicode text to ASCII equivelent for keyboard analysis.
+* Each working copy of each corpus has fourth count: -d, -u, -c, -d -m,-m (6 files) -following the conversion of Unicode text to ASCII equivalent for keyboard analysis.
 * list of characters to be removed from text.

 ####Character Transforms